 What are the advantages of the stationary armature and rotating field system?

-Following are the advantages of the stationary armature and rotating field system:
+The following are the advantages of the stationary armature and rotating field system:

 - The installation of stationary armature coils becomes easy.